 You may already be asking “What's the difference?
 A strategy is a strategy.”
 And you're absolutely correct.

-I’ve created a bank of intervention strategies I refer to for my own students – you may think of it as a teacher’s “bag of tricks” or toolkit.
+I've organized a bank of research-based intervention strategies I refer to for my own students – you may think of it as a teacher's “bag of tricks” or toolkit.
 This bank is also a supportive reference tool when talking with concerned general educators.